-Mango powder is also called amchur (or amchoor) and is used to provide tartness in Indian dishes.
+Mango powder is also called amchur (or amchoor) and is used to provide tartness in Indian cuisine.
 Along with its sour notes, it adds a fruity aroma and mild sweetness.
-Your best options for finding mango powder are to seek out an Indian grocery or to order it online.
+Your best options for finding mango powder are to seek out Indian grocery stores or to order it online.
 If you need it right away, consider trying one of the mango powder substitutes below.

 Your best bet: Tamarind powder

 Tamarind powder is the dried and powdered form of tamarind.
-Like the fruit from which it is made, it is extremely sour and is used to provide a tart note to dishes.
+Like the fruit from which it is made, it is extremely sour (like lime or lemon juice) and is used to provide a tart note to dishes.
 Like mango powder, it also adds a mild sweetness and fruity undertones to your dish.
-That tartness is what makes it an ideal substitute for mango powder.
+That tartness is what makes it an ideal ingredient to use as an alternative to mango powder.
 Because it is in powder form, no adjustments have to be made to use it in a dish that calls for mango powder.

-Remember that tamarind powder is a souring agent and can easily make a dish unpalatable if you go overboard.
+Remember that tamarind powder is a souring agent – its tangy flavor can easily make a dish unpalatable if you go overboard.
 Add it with caution.
-When using tamarind powder as a mango powder substitute, start by adding ¾ teaspoon of the tamarind powder and increasing the amount to taste if necessary.
+When using tamarind powder as a mango powder substitute, start by adding ¾ teaspoon of the tamarind powder and increasing the amount to taste as necessary.

 A decent second choice: Tamarind paste